fubark/cyber/docs/docs.md

 `csEval` returns a result code that indicates whether it was successful.

 ## Module Loader.
-A module loader describes how a module is loaded when an `import` statement is encountered during script execution.
+A module loader describes how a module is loaded when `use` import statement is encountered during script execution.
 Only one module loader can be active and is set using `csSetModuleLoader`:
 ```c
 bool modLoader(CsVM* vm, CsStr spec, CsModuleLoaderResult* out) {